 This soothing herbal remedy helps to relieve several digestive conditions.
 Including heartburn, acid reflux, ulcers, irritable bowel syndrome, and constipation.
 The gel inside the aloe vera leaf is rich in minerals and vitamins, and salicylic acid- the same ingredient found in aspirin.
 It also contains mucilage which can help soothe irritated tissue in your digestive system.

 Slippery Elm Bark

 Slippery elm is a natural ingredient that can help protect your gut and digestive system.

 The Slippery elm tree has long been used by Native Americans as a healing herb, thanks to its unique properties and benefits.
 The inner slippery elm bark contains polysaccharides, which are responsible for many of its health benefits.
-These polysaccharides help soothe inflammation, reduce irritation, and protect against damage from digestive juices.
-They also promote healthy digestion by helping food move through your system more quickly, which can help prevent constipation or acid reflux symptoms.
+Polysaccharides help soothe inflammation, reduce irritation, and protect against damage from digestive juices.
+They also promote healthy digestion by helping food move through your system more quickly.
+Which can help prevent constipation or acid reflux symptoms.